Rajshah05/Tic-Tac-Toe/README.md

 Uses minimax algorithm in game theory to find optimal move

-Majority of the code is located in the Tictactoe files.
+Majority of the code is located in the Tictactoe.cpp file

 "play" member function uses all the member functions to run a tic-tac-toe game